|Humor Poetry posted September 23, 2014|

 her somber moods are spent where winters dwell

-But come the end of term he changes face.
+But come the end of spring he changes face.

-A pom-pom from a leg; he digs his claws.
+A pom-pom from a stem; he digs his claws.

 Just one big yawn's enough to see him chased,